truenas/documentation/content/CORE/GettingStarted/Install.md

 {{< /expand >}}

 {{< expand "IPMI Virtual Media" "v" >}}
 The Virtual Media function, in the IPMI, can be used to set up a virtual boot device using an <file>.iso</file> without using a physical CD or removable USB device.
 Once the <file>.iso</file> file has been mounted in a virtual cd rom, it can be used to install or update headless servers remotely through the console.

+The following is an example of how to set up a virtual CD-ROM:
+From the **Virtual Media** menu select *CD-ROM Image*.
+Shared Host: The IP of the system the .iso file has been downloaded to.
+Path to Image: The path to the image file (example install\iso\<name of .iso file>
+Click *Mount*
+Click *Refresh Status* and confirm a disk is being emulated.
+Click *Save*
 {{< /expand >}}

 ## Install Process